1957 Little League World Series: Adversity

 During all this, the players' visas expired.
 The U.S. ambassador to Mexico had to intervene to keep them legally in the country.
 The team was young, in a foreign country, and away from their families—only one of the players had ever left Monterrey before.
-The team also didn't have a lot of money for food, only being able to eat twice a day.
-It was only through the kindness of strangers and a few new friends who fed them, offered them meals at restaurants, and gave them some money after a win, that they were able to keep going.
+The team only had the money to eat twice a day.
+The team was sustained by strangers and new friends who offered them meals at restaurants, and gave them some money after a win.

 On the field, no team from outside the U.S. had ever won a game at the Little League World Series.
 Two Canadian teams had previously made it to Williamsport, but each had lost the only game they played.